"If you don't fly first class, your kids will."

 "For example, I often help clients with partial Roth conversions.
 Working with their tax advisor, they can see how much of a conversion will ‘fill the marginal tax bracket' and convert IRA assets into a tax-free growth bucket in a Roth IRA.
 This might reduce RMDs and can help build a bucket of assets, free of income tax, to pass to the next generation.
 It's a long-term look at tax-efficiency."

 Another smart spending strategy may be to help people reframe their thinking about money in retirement.
-According to Reed, there's some indication from the world of behavioral economics that reframing retirement savings in terms of an income stream rather than a lump sum can help increase willingness to spend.
+There's some indication from the world of behavioral economics that reframing retirement savings in terms of an income stream rather than a lump sum can help increase willingness to spend.

 You may have become highly successful at saving and investing over the years because of your ability to delay gratification and hold out for larger future rewards.
 Congrats.
 However, "turning off" this aspect of your personality may not come easily.
-"The same traits that led you to become affluent may now be holding you back from enjoying the fruits of your patience," says Reed.
+"The attitudes and behaviors you picked up from your parents while you were growing up—which may have served you well throughout life—can also hold you back from enjoying yourself in your retirement years," says Knoll.

 There are a variety of options for well-to-do retirees to consider as they plan out their legacy—whether it's a family business, family values, donor advised fund, or assets that will be passed onto future generations via trusts.
 Take time to have a quality family money meeting with an eye to bringing clarity to how you plan to use your wealth to support the dreams and values of your family and loved ones.